srushtibm826-bit/AI-Career-Advisor/README.md

 Back-end (Java)
 The DigitalWalletService.java file is a standalone Java class that contains a main method for testing the core logic.
 To run the back-end:
-   1Compile the Java file:
+   1. Compile the Java file:
         javac DigitalWalletService.java
-   2Run the compiled class:
+   2. Run the compiled class:
         java DigitalWalletService
         The console will show the simulated transactions and balance updates.